Black Rabbit, White Rabbit: Release

 Black Rabbit, White Rabbit had its world premiere at the 30th Busan International Film Festival in the "Visions – Asia" section on 21 September 2025.

 It was also selected to compete in the Official Competition section of the 2025 BFI London Film Festival for the best film award and had the screening on 13 October 2025, and in the International Feature Competition of the 61st Chicago International Film Festival for Golden Hugo on 21 October 2025.

-It will be presented in 'From The Festivals - 2025' section of the 56th International Film Festival of India in November 2025.
+It was presented in 'From The Festivals - 2025' section of the 56th International Film Festival of India in November 2025.

-It was selected to compete in the Asian Feature Film Competition of the 36th Singapore International Film Festival and will have its Southeast Asian Premiere on 30 November 2025.
+It was selected to compete in the Asian Feature Film Competition of the 36th Singapore International Film Festival and had its Southeast Asian Premiere on 30 November 2025.

-It will compete in the Red Sea: Competition strand at the Red Sea International Film Festival and have screening on 10 December 2025.
+It competed in the Red Sea: Competition strand at the Red Sea International Film Festival and had screening on 10 December 2025.

 The film was released on 24 September at the Vatan Cinema in Tajakistan, and it was selected for consideration as the Tajikistani entry for the Best International Feature Film at the 98th Academy Awards.